-Contested Sequel: Primarily because this is the first series that steps away from magical girl elements and toward a more military setting, but also because some characters (Yuuno and Chrono being among the most frequently mentioned) are pushed aside in favor of new ones.
+Contested Sequel: Primarily because this is the first series that steps away from magical girl elements and toward a more military setting, but also because some characters are pushed aside in favor of new ones, Yuuno and Chrono being among the most frequently mentioned.
+It also doesn't help that the girls are aged up and the setting has moved off of Earth, ensuring that there is very little of the familiar to fall back on.

 Just before her legendary attack in episode 25, she stomps on the floor, possibly to brace herself, but more likely simply because of how badass it makes her look.
 In the TV version, some dust is kicked up when her foot pounds onto the floor.
 On DVD that part of the floor is destroyed.
 Inexplicably, many people seem to prefer the second.

-Cinque of the Numbers is fairly popular, despite only appearing in two episodes and being the only one absent from the final battle.
+Cinque of the Numbers is fairly popular, despite only appearing in three episodes and being the only one absent from the final battle.

-Despite (or perhaps because of) her incredibly minor status, Sette is starting to gain popularity in some fanfiction circles.
-One popular topic is to expand on her fate; she is not in rehabilitation like the rest of the other Numbers, but appears to be treated as less of a criminal than the other imprisoned Numbers, leaving open the possibility of her release.
+Despite - or perhaps because of - her incredibly minor status, Sette is starting to gain popularity in some fanfiction circles.
+One popular topic is to expand on her fate - she is not in rehabilitation like the rest of the younger Numbers, but appears to be treated as less of a criminal than the older imprisoned Numbers, leaving open the possibility of her release.

 Moe: Reinforce II, Vivio and the younger Subaru seen in flashbacks.
 Even Adult Nanoha still qualifies as this.